-A ‘catch and release only’ policy for any salmon caught in waters in the Public Angling Estate (PAE) has been introduced by the Department of Culture, Arts and Leisure (DCAL).
+There is a ‘catch and release only’ policy for all salmon caught in the Public Angling Estate (PAE).

 Wild Atlantic salmon in decline

-Stocks of wild Atlantic salmon are in decline and action is necessary now in order to save this iconic species from possible extinction.
+Stocks of wild Atlantic salmon are in decline.
+Action is necessary now in order to save this iconic species from possible extinction.